How to Patrol - What's in Your Patrol Bag

 Below is a list of suggested items to have in your kayak/canoe/boat or paddle board when you patrol.
 Reach out to Maria or Don if you have questions.

-• DES sample bag +/or use Ziplock bags of various sizes
+* DES sample bag +/or use Ziplock bags.
+Felt marker for labeling.

 samples you've collected.